- Location: Nebraska

 The tester will give you an Examiner Refusal Certificate telling you when you can take it again.
 You may not take it again the same day.
 Take the certificate with you when you try the test again.

-With a valid foreign license from another country, you can drive for up to 30 days before you have to apply for a license.
+With a valid foreign license from another country, you can drive for a short time before you have to apply for a license.
 At that point, you will need to apply for a Nebraska license and have one primary form of identification, such as:

 - A valid Resident Alien Card or Permanent Resident Card.